Tenet Healthcare (NYSE:THC) Updates Q1 2022 Earnings Guidance

-Tenet Healthcare (NYSE:THC) last posted its earnings results on Monday, February 7th.
-The company reported $2.70 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.49 by $1.21.
-Tenet Healthcare had a net margin of 5.52% and a return on equity of 58.52%.
-The business had revenue of $4.86 billion for the quarter, compared to analyst estimates of $5.01 billion.
-During the same quarter in the prior year, the firm earned $1.56 EPS.
-The firm’s quarterly revenue was down 1.2% compared to the same quarter last year.
-On average, analysts forecast that Tenet Healthcare will post 6.44 EPS for the current fiscal year.

-In other Tenet Healthcare news, Chairman Ronald A. Rittenmeyer sold 5,799 shares of the stock in a transaction that occurred on Thursday, December 16th.
-The stock was sold at an average price of $77.86, for a total transaction of $451,510.14.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Chairman Ronald A. Rittenmeyer sold 11,308 shares of the stock in a transaction that occurred on Tuesday, December 7th.
+In other news, Chairman Ronald A. Rittenmeyer sold 11,308 shares of the business’s stock in a transaction that occurred on Tuesday, December 7th.
 The stock was sold at an average price of $76.01, for a total value of $859,521.08.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Chairman Ronald A. Rittenmeyer sold 5,799 shares of the business’s stock in a transaction that occurred on Thursday, December 16th.
+The shares were sold at an average price of $77.86, for a total value of $451,510.14.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 52,964 shares of company stock worth $4,126,093.
-Company insiders own 1.60% of the company’s stock.
+Insiders have sold 23,197 shares of company stock worth $1,773,871 over the last 90 days.
+Insiders own 1.60% of the company’s stock.

-Several large investors have recently modified their holdings of the company.
-Oliver Luxxe Assets LLC raised its position in shares of Tenet Healthcare by 5.5% during the fourth quarter.
-Oliver Luxxe Assets LLC now owns 4,028 shares of the company’s stock worth $329,000 after purchasing an additional 210 shares during the period.
-LPL Financial LLC raised its position in Tenet Healthcare by 4.9% in the 3rd quarter.
-LPL Financial LLC now owns 6,283 shares of the company’s stock valued at $417,000 after buying an additional 293 shares during the last quarter.
-Amalgamated Bank raised its position in Tenet Healthcare by 0.6% in the 4th quarter.
-Amalgamated Bank now owns 71,803 shares of the company’s stock valued at $5,866,000 after buying an additional 396 shares during the last quarter.
-NewEdge Advisors LLC raised its position in Tenet Healthcare by 11.3% in the 4th quarter.
-NewEdge Advisors LLC now owns 26,795 shares of the company’s stock valued at $2,189,000 after buying an additional 2,711 shares during the last quarter.
-Finally, Stifel Financial Corp purchased a new stake in Tenet Healthcare in the 4th quarter valued at $229,000.
-93.38% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Morgan Stanley grew its stake in Tenet Healthcare by 356.8% in the second quarter.
+Morgan Stanley now owns 581,666 shares of the company’s stock valued at $38,965,000 after purchasing an additional 454,329 shares in the last quarter.
+Legal & General Group Plc grew its stake in Tenet Healthcare by 3.3% in the fourth quarter.
+Legal & General Group Plc now owns 164,981 shares of the company’s stock valued at $13,477,000 after purchasing an additional 5,264 shares in the last quarter.
+California State Teachers Retirement System boosted its stake in shares of Tenet Healthcare by 2.3% during the 4th quarter.
+California State Teachers Retirement System now owns 135,833 shares of the company’s stock worth $11,096,000 after acquiring an additional 3,102 shares in the last quarter.
+Amalgamated Bank raised its holdings in shares of Tenet Healthcare by 0.6% in the 4th quarter.
+Amalgamated Bank now owns 71,803 shares of the company’s stock worth $5,866,000 after buying an additional 396 shares in the last quarter.
+Finally, Comerica Bank boosted its position in Tenet Healthcare by 5.0% in the 4th quarter.
+Comerica Bank now owns 70,016 shares of the company’s stock valued at $5,223,000 after buying an additional 3,365 shares during the last quarter.
+Hedge funds and other institutional investors own 93.38% of the company’s stock.

 Tenet Healthcare Corp. engages in the provision of health care services.
 It operates through the following segments: Hospital Operations and Other, Ambulatory Care, and Conifer.
 The Hospital Operations and Other segment consists of acute care hospitals, ancillary outpatient facilities, urgent care centers, microhospitals and physician practices.